The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-This is flatline — no electrical activity at all.
-No heartbeat, no blood flow.
-True cardiac arrest.
+Asystole is a flatline — no electrical activity, no heartbeat, no blood flow.
+This represents true cardiac arrest.

-• Flat line or nearly flat line (check all leads to be sure it’s not a loose lead).
+• Flat line (check all leads to ensure it’s not a loose lead)

-• Do NOT shock — shocking won’t help because there’s no electrical activity.
+• Do NOT shock — no electrical activity is present

 4️⃣ Pulseless Electrical Activity (PEA)